ivankeller/hiking_duration/README.md

 # Hiking Duration Calculator

-This script calculates the total duration of a hiking trip based on various parameters such as vertical and horizontal lengths and speeds.
-It can optionally process a GPX file to extract these parameters.
+This little app calculates the total duration of a hiking trip based on various parameters such as vertical elevations and horizontal distance and speeds.
+Optionally process a GPX file with elevation data to extract these parameters.

+The app has two flavors: an interractive question-answers in command line or a simple web app.

 ## Requirements

+The app was successfully tested on Python 3.10.

 The following Python packages are required to run the script: